Need specialist family law advice?

 In order to locate the divorce record, it does help to know the date the parties were divorced as this can speed up your search, although this is not essential.
 If you are looking for an older record of divorce, then it may be handwritten, as opposed to digitalised which is likely to lead to a more “hands-on” search.
 In most cases the only critical information you will require is:

-- The name of the petitioner (the person who started the divorce proceedings)
+- The name of the Applicant (the person who started the divorce proceedings)

 - The respondent of the divorce (the person served with the divorce papers)

 - The county where the divorce was filed.